IanCaio/Blog/_posts/2018-01-15-making-comment-sections-with-staticman.markdown

 But not only that: Unless you have a very popular website, it's likely those comment systems are much more valued targets to hackers than your website itself.
-And who knows if one of their attempts might succeed, it has [happened](https://www.csoonline.com/article/3076225/security/flaw-in-popular-wordpress-plug-in-jetpack-puts-over-a-million-websites-at-risk.html)
+And who knows if one of their attempts might succeed.
+It has [happened](https://www.csoonline.com/article/3076225/security/flaw-in-popular-wordpress-plug-in-jetpack-puts-over-a-million-websites-at-risk.html)
 [before](https://thehackernews.com/2017/10/disqus-comment-system-hacked.html)...